SudhanshuSekharNaik/Historical-Photo-Colorization-with-cnn/README.md

 ## 🎯 Overview

-**Historical Photo Colorization** is an advanced deep learning project that automatically colorizes black and white historical photographs using a CNN-based autoencoder architecture.
+**Historical Photo Colorization** is an advanced machine learning project that automatically colorizes black and white historical photographs using a CNN-based autoencoder architecture.
 Unlike simple filter-based approaches, our model understands semantic content and applies historically accurate colors through learned patterns from millions of images.

 ### ✨ Key Features